 |1 cup chocolate chips||½ cup chocolate chips|

-To eat less fat, salt, and cholesterol, try these tips while you cook.
+To eat less fat and salt, try these tips while you cook.

 |Eating convenience foods (canned soups, TV dinners, frozen pizza)||Eating fresh fish, meats, fruits, and vegetables.
 Or look for low-salt convenience foods.
 Then make a balanced meal by adding a fruit, a vegetable, and low-fat or fat-free milk.|